5l1v3r1/Research-3/README.md

 ```

 ### RunAs.py
-Create a high integrity process using Windows API call ShellExecuteW, UAC will prompt if activated.
+Create a high integrity process using Windows API call ShellExecuteW, UAC will prompt if set to highest level or if the target process can't auto elevate.

 ##### Usage:
 ```